matt1432/khepri/README.md

 `khepri` allows you to easily define "container compositions" natively in your NixOS configuration similarly how you would define them in a `docker-compose.yaml`.
 This enables your NixOS configuration to become the source of truth for your system, without the need for another orchestration layer on top.

-The main use-case for `khepri` is to easily run containerized workloads on NixOS, when NixOS modules for a application are not available/applicable and running a large container orchestrator like kubernetes is overkill.
+The main use-case for `khepri` is to easily run containerized workloads on NixOS, when NixOS modules for an application are not available/applicable and running a large container orchestrator like kubernetes is overkill.

 This tool is heavily inspired by [compose2nix](https://github.com/aksiksi/compose2nix).

 # Usage